More than Shopping and Eating

 East meets West: Confucianism and Capitalism

-On 3 November 1839, British battleships and Qing Dynasty Chinese ships engaged in a navy battle off the waters of Guangdong, heralding the start of the Opium War between China and Britain.
+On 3 November 1839, British battleships and Qing Dynasty Chinese junks engaged in a navy skirmish off the waters of Guangdong, heralding the start of the Opium War between China and Britain.
 By 1841, British forces had invaded Hong Kong Island, and in 1842, Hong Kong became a colony of the British Empire.
-The Chinese island was gradually influenced by British colonialism as it grew and developed under British rule.
+The Chinese island was gradually transformed by British colonialism as it grew and developed under British rule.
 Therefore, Hong Kong today is a combination of five thousand years of traditional Chinese culture and British western influences.

 You can definitely experience this East-meets-West cultural combination in Hong Kong.
 Looking at the majestic skyscrapers lined along Victoria Harbour, one immediately gets the sense of Hong Kong’s capitalism and ambition.
 Indeed, Hong Kong is one of the world’s leading financial hubs and has a striving economy.
 On the other hand, I also met many Hong Kongers who were kind and helpful, reflecting a more humble and Confucian way of life.
 This unique blend of behaviours was fascinating to me and it gave me a first-hand experience of the cultural amalgamation of East and West in Hong Kong.
 Below are some personal anecdotes of my cultural experiences in Hong Kong.